CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 ## Attributes
 Attributes describe a character's basic, inherent abilities.

 The value of an attribute indicates the number of **D6** to roll for a test of that attribute.
-Attribute values typically range from two to five for human characters.
+Attribute values typically range from 2 to 6 for ordinary human characters.

 ### Physical Attributes
 These numbers represent a character's basic physical abilities.